ovh/docs/pages/platform/metrics/protocol_graphite/guide.en-gb.md

 ---
-title: Use Graphite
+title: 'Use Graphite'
 slug: protocol-graphite
-excerpt: Get an overview on how to use Graphite for Metrics
+excerpt: 'Get an overview on how to use Graphite for Metrics'
 section: Protocol
 order: 2
 ---

 **Last updated 15th May, 2018**

 ## Objective

-[Graphite](https://graphiteapp.org/){.external} is the first Time Series platform with basic analytics capabilities.
+[Graphite](https://graphiteapp.org/){.external} is the first Time Series platform with analytics capabilities.
 In this guide, you will learn how to use Graphite protocol with Metrics.

 ## Requirements